 “I have not flown against some of those aircraft.
 When you fight against an airplane, it depends upon the airspeed.
 If I maximize the effectiveness of an F-35, I can exploit the weaknesses of any other aircraft,” he said.

 Many analysts have made the assessment that the J-20 does appear to be closely modelled after the F-35.

 In fact, a Defense Science Board report, cited in a 2014 Congressional assessment of the Chinese military, (US-China Economic Security and Review Commission) makes reference to specific developmental information and specs of numerous U.S. weapons systems believed to be stolen by Chinese computer hackers; design specs and technologies for the F-35 were among those compromised by Chinese cyber-theft, according to the report.

-An AIN Online report from the Singapore Air Show in February of this year catalogues a number of J-20 features and technologies — including those believed to be quite similar to the F-35.
+An AIN Online report from the Singapore Air Show catalogues a number of J-20 features and technologies — including those believed to be quite similar to the F-35.

 “The J-20 is a large multi-role fighter with stealthy features similar to those found in the American F-22 and F-35.
 Although very little is known about its intended purpose, the aircraft appears to offer capability in a number of roles, including long-range interception and precision attack.